 United Properties is a large, locally-owned developer who has been developing properties in the Twin Cities since 1916 and specializes in industrial, residential, office, healthcare, and retail development and management.
 United Properties has worked with Spectrum Signs doing signage forms, develop sign plans, and help with the tenant signage.

 United Properties has been working with Spectrum Signs for over 25 years.
 This project is slightly different than previous installations because it was more collaborative than previous projects.
-The main reason for this collaboration was due in part to The Nordic being in close proximity to the Loose Wild building, which was also included in the signage project.
+The main reason for this collaboration was due in part to The Nordic being in close proximity to the Loose Wiles building, which was also included in the signage project.
 This meant for special consideration throughout the project, which is why there were so many parties involved.

 Usually in projects like this, the client would explain what they need and our team, in turn, would communicate the process for the project.
 Once that information has been gathered, our team would go about getting the information by conducting site surveys while meeting with the property managers.
 Lastly, all of the parties together would look at the sign options, as well as a breakdown of what the client was looking for and collaborate together in further detail.